When did you last take a long, hard look at your landing pages?

 Although this tactic might not seem exactly cutting-edge or game-changing, it can still help conversions.

-Testimonials (especially with pictures) can really hammer home the value your product/service provides.
+Testimonials (especially with pictures) can really hammer home your product/service’s value.

 Quip’s landing page provides a great example of how this works: